xdoko01/pgRPG/pyrpg/README.md

     - [x] Backup and clear the unused manager and main and engine classes
     - [x] Make console nicer - get rid of dummy data and display statistics from ECS manager + state + memory usage
     - [x] Make the diagram and implement Menu abstract class
-    - [x] Retest all the test quests
+    - [x] Retest all the test scenes
       - [x] for collision test 4 fix all the errors and dialogs are not displayed and not correctly cleared - RuntimeError: dictionary changed size during iteration
     - [ ] Document the changes in this document
     - [ ] Clear the console and menus upon exit
     - [ ] Get rid of debug as parameter starting in main and ending in processors
     - [ ] Think how to implement MenuManager
-    - [ ] Spread managers to the respective directiries - MenuManager to the menus, QuestManager to quests etc.
+    - [ ] Spread managers to the respective directiries - MenuManager to the menus, QuestManager to scenes etc.

 ### Improve collisions - NPC entities can walk around each other while hitting themselves
   - Different Entities have different collision behavior